Agile Scrum Skill Overview

 Micro Skills

-Understanding the four values of Agile
+Explaining the four values of the Agile Manifesto

-Familiarity with the twelve principles of Agile
+Describing the twelve principles behind the Agile Manifesto

-Understanding the role of the Product Owner
+Explaining the role of the Product Owner

 Understanding the purpose of daily stand-ups